 Chamberlain believes Trump is her savior, sent by God to save America from ruin.
-She owns a women's clothing store in this modest town; her husband runs a construction company.
+She owns a women's clothing store in this remote town; her husband runs a construction company.
 They have two children and barely get by on $44,000 a year, living paycheck to paycheck.

-In his victory speech, Trump called people like Chamberlain and her family America's "forgotten men and women" — the blue-collar workers in the manufacturing towns of the Rust Belt and the hollowing coalfields of Appalachia who propelled him to an improbable victory.
+In his victory speech, Trump called people like Chamberlain and her family America's "forgotten men and women" — the blue-collar workers in the manufacturing towns of the Rust Belt and the coalfields of Appalachia who propelled him to an improbable victory.
 They felt left behind by progress, laughed at by the elite, and so put their faith in the billionaire businessman with a sharp tongue and short temper who promised to Make America Great Again.

 When Trump first ran, Chamberlain thought to herself: "That's the man everybody has been praying for."
 And she now feels vindicated by his victory.